-Curriculum Practices in Science for the Secondary School: Part I
+Curriculum Practices in Science

 A practical and conceptual introduction to the teaching and learning of science.
 Through diverse approaches, students will develop pedagogical and content knowledge in the context of the Nova Scotia curriculum.
 Students will also explore issues and policies relevant to the contemporary science classroom.